nyfine99/mckelveyschofield/docs/ranked_choice_voting.md

 ![Grid Winmap Example](gallery/echelon_electorate_rcv_winmap.png)

-*Blue regions indicate where inserting a new policy would lead to a win for the blue policy, orange for orange, etc. Additionally, in the case above, the gray regions indicate where inserting a new policy would lead to a victory for that new policy itself.
+*Blue regions indicate where inserting a new policy would lead to a win for the blue policy under RCV, orange for orange, etc. Additionally, in the case above, the gray regions indicate where inserting a new policy would lead to a victory for that new policy itself.
 Black dots are voters; large circles are existing policies.*

 ## How to Use